Keep Up With McLean!

 You can also use the term anxiety to describe a chronic feeling of worry that doesn’t focus on any specific threat or problem.
 For example, you may have a short-term feeling of fear if you see a snake.
 At the same time, you may wake up in the middle of the night with anxiety so severe that you can’t go back to sleep, even if no clear cause or threat is facing you at the time.

-Uncertainty is another specific emotion that plays an important role in anxiety disorders, especially OCD.
+Uncertainty plays an important role in anxiety disorders, especially OCD.
 Uncertainty is the feeling of not knowing what will happen or what the outcome of a situation will be.
+OCD centers around the desire to be certain.

 Panic is a different emotional state most commonly associated with panic disorder.
 Panic is best described as an uncontrollable feeling of anxiety or terror, often leading to abnormal behavior.
-In many cases, feelings of panic will be accompanied by physical symptoms, such as sweating or a racing heartbeat.
+In many cases, feelings of panic are accompanied by physical symptoms, such as sweating or a racing heartbeat.

 Like each person with OCD, every case is unique and has specific needs.

 To determine if you have OCD, a mental health professional will consider several factors.
-First, your doctor will ask if you are experiencing any of the common obsessions and compulsions associated with OCD.
-The doctor will also want to know if your obsessions or compulsions are negatively affecting the way you function day-to-day.
+First, your clinician will ask if you are experiencing any of the common obsessions and compulsions associated with OCD.
+The clinician will also want to know if your obsessions or compulsions are negatively affecting the way you function day-to-day.

-Other factors your doctor will consider include other psychiatric conditions you might have, your family history, and any environmental, social, or physical problems you might be having that could contribute to your anxiety.
+Other factors your clinician will consider include other psychiatric conditions you might have, your family history, and any environmental, social, or physical problems you might be having that could contribute to your anxiety.

-Psychotherapy, which is often called “talk therapy,” involves a one-on-one relationship between a patient and a therapist.
-The most common psychotherapy approach used to treat anxiety disorders and OCD is cognitive behavior therapy, or CBT.
+Behavioral therapy involves a one-on-one relationship between a patient and a therapist.
+The most effective approach used to treat anxiety disorders and OCD is cognitive behavior therapy, or CBT.
 The goal of CBT is to help the patient learn to think and behave differently when they experience fear or anxiety.
 CBT may also teach social skills.
+A clinician may recommend specific type of CBT, depending on diagnosis.

 Several different medications can be used to help relieve the symptoms of OCD.
 Medication is typically prescribed by a physician or psychiatrist.
 Examples of medications that may be used to treat OCD include beta-blockers, antidepressants, and anti-anxiety medications.